Homotopy Theory of linear coalgebras: Algebras and coalgebras

 In some cases this is the correct candidate.

-\begin{proposition}[{\cite[Corollary 3.3.2]{arXiv:1409.4688}}] Let $\mathcal P$ be an operad in the category of chain complexes over a field.
-Then the category of $\mathcal P$-cogebras is comonadic and the underlying functor of the comonad $\mathbb W^{\mathcal P}$ is given by $L_1^{\mathcal P}$. \end{proposition}
+\begin{proposition}[{\cite[Corollary 3.3.2]{arXiv:1409.4688}}] Let $\operad$ be an operad in the category of chain complexes over a field.
+Then the category of $\operad$-coalgebras is comonadic and the underlying functor of the comonad $\comonadl^{\operad}$ is given by $\freefunctor_1^{\operad}$. \end{proposition}

 In the general case the process must be iterated until it stabilises.
 For $n \geq 1$, draw the diagram:

 \begin{remark} The symbol $\circ$ here denotes the so-called `horizontal composition' of natural transformations. \end{remark}